 |Crisps & salted nuts||Gravy granules and stock cubes|

 |Sausages & burgers||Salt fish|

 Strike a balance

-the occasional dip into some salted crisps, olives or smoked salmon isn't going to harm you as the body monitors salt levels and excretes excess in our urine.
-Use it judicially, cutting it out gradually so you learn to live with less.
+The occasional dip into some salted crisps, olives or smoked salmon isn't going to harm you as the body monitors salt levels and excretes excess in our urine.
+Use salt judicially, reducing the amount in your diet progressively so you learn to live with less.

 Reduced salt alternatives

-contain less sodium than standard salt, but they are not sodium free.
+These contain less salt than the standard product, but they are not sodium free.
 Because these alternatives taste salty, they don't help you get used to less salty flavours.
 It's better to gradually reduce the amount of salt you eat until finally you eat hardly any added salt at all.
-If you are doing high levels of exercise or activity that means you are losing an excessive amount of sodium through perspiration or diuretics you may need to consume more than the minimum 500mg of salt recommended daily.
+If you are doing high levels of physical activity or are in a hot climate which means you are likely to be losing a certain amount of sodium through perspiration then your salt needs may vary.
 If you are unsure please consult your GP.

 Reduced salt alternatives are not suitable for some people so always check with your doctor before using these products.